mindis/snowplow.github.com/_posts/2014-01-08-the-snowplow-looker-release.md

 In this post we will cover:

 1. [What's so special about analyzing Snowplow data with Looker?] (/blog/2014/01/13/the-snowplow-looker-release/#special)
-2. [What does the Looker meta-data model deliver?] (/blog/2014/01/13/the-snowplow-looker-release/#what)
+2. [What does the Looker metadata model deliver?] (/blog/2014/01/13/the-snowplow-looker-release/#what)
-3. [How to install the meta-data model] (/blog/2014/01/13/the-snowplow-looker-release/#install)
+3. [How to install the metadata model] (/blog/2014/01/13/the-snowplow-looker-release/#install)

 <!--more-->